 The ship additionally has reclining seats (aircraft-type seats) available for pre-booking in Reserved Seating Lounge.

 All passengers must vacate their staterooms 30 min prior to homeport arrival.

 Shipboard dining and entertainment options

 As facilities, the Wawel ship offers:

 - (Deck 7) Buffet Restaurant (self-service)

 - (Deck 7) Barbeque / Grill Bar

 - (Deck 6) A la Carte Restaurant serves gourmet cuisine and a wide range of wines from around the world.
-"Wine of the month" is a special priced promo offer.
-On some ferry cruises is offered "Culinary dalliance" cooking show - ship's Chef and POLFERRIES' top chefs show passengers how to cook and decorate traditional Scandinavian dishes.
+"Wine of the month" is a specially priced promo offer.
+On some ferry cruises, the "Culinary Dalliance" cooking show is offered - ship's Chef and POLFERRIES' top chefs show passengers how to cook and decorate traditional Scandinavian dishes.

 - (Deck 6) Coffee bar (with slot machines), Cafeteria, Cafeteria